 As you can read in our detailed review about the Braun Multimag SlideScan 7000

-the Braun Multimag SlideScan 7000 achieves an effective resolution of 4900 ppi at a nominal resolution of 5000 ppi, i.e. in practice it achieves 98% of its nominal resolution.
+the Braun Multimag SlideScan 7000 achieves an effective resolution of 4900 ppi (measurement value with our test device) at a nominal resolution of 5000 ppi, i.e. in practice it achieves 98% of its nominal resolution.
 With this high percent value and the absolute value of 4900 ppi it takes a leading position in the film scanner area.

 Please, choose above, below the price information, if you want to order the scanner with or without Adobe® Photoshop® Elements.